sfigg/commercialization-public/docset/customize/mdm/enterprisemodernappmanagement-csp.md

 </Replace>
 ```
 <a href="" id="appmanagement-removepackage"></a>**AppManagement/RemovePackage**
 Added in the next major update of Windows 10.
+Used to remove packages.

 Supported operation is Get.